Quintus Caecilius Metellus Creticus: The conflict with Crete

 According to Constantine VII Porphyrogenitus, Crete was aiding Mithridates, king of Pontus, by supplying him with mercenaries in the first century BC.
 Mithridates was then at war with Rome, and was proving to be a very difficult opponent.
 The Cretans also contributed to and were in alliance with the pirates of the Mediterranean.
 Pirates were a terrible problem in the Mediterranean at that time; they added the risk of kidnapping to sailing, pilfered grain from shipments to Rome, and attacked ports.
 Marcus Antonius Creticus, father of Marc Antony, sent legates to Crete concerning their involvement with Mithridates and the pirates; the Cretans dismissed the matter, and a war began.
 In an attempt at a peace treaty, the Romans demanded the surrender of Lasthenes, Crete's commander against the Romans, along with all of the Romans the Cretans held prisoner, all of their pirate ships, three hundred hostages, and four thousand talents of silver.
 The island of Crete refused to meet these terms.

 After his consulship, Metellus was given the proconsular command against the pirates on Crete; his co-consul, Hortensius, had refused it.
-Metellus defeated Lasthenes at Cydonia, with Lasthenes fleeing to Cnossus.
-Panares, Lasthenes's fellow strategos, surrendered Cydonia to the Romans.
-Metellus marched to Cnossus and started a siege.
+Metellus defeated Lasthenes at Kydonia, with Lasthenes fleeing to Knossos.
+Panares, Lasthenes's fellow strategos, surrendered Kydonia to the Romans.
+Metellus marched to Knossos and started a siege.
 The Cretans then appealed to Pompey the Great.
 They did this in 67 BC, when Pompey had control over the Mediterranean to eliminate piracy under the Lex Gabinia.
-The Cretans offered to surrender to Pompey, perhaps believing he would be less harsh than Metellus.
-Pompey ignored Metellus's command over the island and accepted the Cretan's surrender.
+The Cretans offered to surrender to Pompey, convinced that he would be less harsh than Metellus.
+Pompey ignored Metellus' command over the island and accepted the Cretans' surrender, and he even sent a military delegation to the last-stand stronghold of Lasthénis and Panáres, at Láppa.
 Pompey ordered Metellus to leave the island with his troops, but Metellus refused.
-Metellus then defeated the Cretans and made the island a Roman province.
+Metellus then defeated the Cretans, conquered Lappa in spite of the presence of Pompey's Romans there, and swiftly declared the island a Roman province.

 Because of Metellus's refusal to leave Crete when Pompey ordered it, Pompey and his allies prevented his triumph until 62 BC.
 Upon celebrating his triumph, Metellus received the cognomen 'Creticus', the Latin word for 'Cretan'.
 As revenge for the opposition to his triumph, Metellus used his influence to prevent the ratification in the senate of Pompey's reorganization of the east until 60 BC.
 Metellus remained a prominent member of Pompey's opposition until his death in the late 50s BC.